pingcap/docs-cn/tools/data-migration-overview.md

 ### Binlog event filtering

 Binlog event filtering is a more fine-grained filtering rule than the black and white lists filtering rule at the schema and table levels.
-You can use statements like `INSERT`, `TRUNCATE TABLE` to specify the Binlog events of the database(s) or table(s) that you need to synchronize or filter out.
+You can use statements like `INSERT` and `TRUNCATE TABLE` to specify the Binlog events of the database(s) or table(s) that you need to synchronize or filter out.

 ### Column mapping